BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Experiments

 \subsection{Experimental Design}

 For site-specific mode, we train 5 agents with different random site seeds.
-For generalist mode, we train single agents as the environment provides diverse sampling through stochastic weather and site parameters.
+For generalist mode, a single agent is trained, and each episode utilizes a unique random seed to sample diverse weather conditions and site parameters, ensuring robustness.
+Reported results for generalist mode are averages over these 100 evaluation episodes.
 We vary the number of training steps depending on whether the experiment is site-specific or generalist, and whether its fixed-weight or sampled-weight.
-We compare against fixed-action baselines (zero density change and +100 density increase with 0.5 conifer fraction) and evaluate performance using learning curves, reward metrics, and learned strategies of the RL agents.
+We compare against heuristic baselines (zero density change, +100 density increase with 0.5 conifer fraction, target density of 1000 stems/ha, and conifer restoration of 100\% conifer) and evaluate performance using learning curves, reward metrics, and learned strategies of the RL agents.